Florian-Katerndahl/callusgs/README.md

 ## Acknowledgments

-Most of the docstrings were provided by the USGS in their API documentation.
+- Most of the docstrings were provided by the USGS in their API documentation.

-The download application took initial inspiration from [the example script provided by the USGS](https://m2m.cr.usgs.gov/api/docs/example/download_data-py).
+- The download application took initial inspiration from [the example script provided by the USGS](https://m2m.cr.usgs.gov/api/docs/example/download_data-py).
+- `docs/requirements.txt` is taken from [here](https://docs.readthedocs.io/en/stable/guides/reproducible-builds.html)